Lattice classical cosmology: Phase space reduction

 \section{Phase space reduction}

 The internal space of the Ashtekar variables is Euclidean.
 The same geometry is often considered in cosmology.
 The most general Euclidean geometry model, the homogeneous and isotropic limit of which has the Friedmann-Lema\^i{}tre-Robertson-Walker metric, is the Bianchi I cosmology.
 It can be constructed by imposing constraints on the form of the lattice gravity variables.
 Its simplest realization is using only the diagonal $A_a^i$ and $E^a_i$ coefficients \cite{Ashtekar:2009vc}.
 This assumption can be formally derived as a solution of the phase space reduction of the lattice-assigned variables in \eqref{lattice_smearing}, \textit{cf.} \cite{Bilski:2019tji}.
 In this construction, the gauge-fixing conditions are imposed globally.
-The $\mathfrak{su}(2)$ invariance is broken into the Abelian case and the spatial diffeomorphism invariance is analogously restricted into linear translations.
-This latter reduction is transferred into the piecewise linear structure of the lattice gravity in \cite{Bilski:2021_Continuous_algebra,Bilski:2021_RCT_II,Zapata:1997da}.
-The quadrilaterally hexahedral form of the lattice becomes rectangularly hexahedral (cuboidal).
+The $\mathfrak{su}(2)$ invariance is broken into the Abelian case, and the spatial diffeomorphism invariance is analogously restricted into linear translations.
+This latter reduction leads to the lattice composed of linear links --- all of them are either orthogonal or parallel one to another.
+Thus, the piecewise linear structure of the lattice gravity in \cite{Bilski:2021ysc,Bilski:2021hrr,Zapata:1997da} becomes constrained to the rectangularly hexahedral (cuboidal) form.
+It is worth noting that the piecewise analytical structure of the lattice in LQG \cite{Thiemann:1996aw,Thiemann:2007zz} would be constrained to the same form.

 The advantages of this formal phase space reduction \cite{Bilski:2019tji} are revealed in quantization.
 Dirac brackets, restricted by the gauge conditions to the reduced phase space variables, turn into Poisson brackets.
 This ensures that the reduced quantum theory remains the gauge-fixed variant of the general model and no information is lost.
 Concerning this analysis, the semiclassical limit of the so-constructed lattice cosmology equals the reduced limit of the related quantum gravity.
-It is worth emphasizing that to preserve this quality, the global reduction must restrict also the states supporting the quantum evolution and any perturbative analysis.
+It is worth emphasizing that to preserve this equality, the global reduction must restrict also the states supporting the quantum evolution and any perturbative analysis.

 The reduced phase space fields are indeed diagonal \cite{Bilski:2019tji}.
-It is useful to express these diagonal coefficients of the Ashtekar variables in the following normalization \cite{Ashtekar:2003hd},
+It is useful to express these diagonal coefficients of the Ashtekar variables in the following normalization \cite{Ashtekar:2003hd}:

 The diagonal constant unit matrices ${}^{\scriptscriptstyle0\@\@}e_{i}^p$ and ${}^{\scriptscriptstyle0\@\@}e^{i}_p$ are the projector from the internal space basis into lattice directions and its reciprocal, respectively.
 The square root of the diagonal constant metric tensor determinant has the standard frame fields representation, $\sqrt{{}^{\scriptscriptstyle0\@\@}q}:=\epsilon_{ijk}\epsilon^{pqr}\.{}^{\scriptscriptstyle0\@\@}e^i_p{}^{\scriptscriptstyle0\@\@}e^j_q{}^{\scriptscriptstyle0\@\@}e^k_r/3!\.$.